salafiaji/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond

-Sets the permission to the file hello
+Sets the permission to the file hello.